ic3guy/ic3guy.github.io/_posts/2017-09-03-music-videos-shot-in-Montreal.md

 ---
-published: false
+published: true
 ---

 I've always been fascinated with music videos that showcase a cities architecture.
 They are also a snapshot in time so it can be fun to remember old landmarks and old memories.
 Since I no longer living in Montreal, I love watching music videos that have been shot there to reminisce!

 ## Astounded - Bran Van 3000
-[Shot in 2000](https://www.youtube.com/watch?v=VbJgdalkuC8).
-Lachine canal, the plateau, St. Catherine Street.
+[Shot in 2000](https://www.youtube.com/watch?v=VbJgdalkuC8) Lachine canal, the plateau, St. Catherine Street.
 Views of the Olympic stadium.

 ## Avec Classe - Corneille
 [Shot in 2001/02](https://www.youtube.com/watch?v=kckDIPHrdsw)